rokaspaulik/task/README.md

-# Rokas task
+# How-To

-Just write this command:
+Just download repo, cd into it and write this command:

 `php script.php input.csv`